 Knowing what not to say is almost as important as what say.
 Don’t exaggerate; don’t compare your case to other similar cases.
 Just stick to the relevant facts of your case.

-After both sides had an opportunity to have their say, the Magistrate will proceed to sentencing.
-Do not speak whilst the magistrate is sentencing you, unless you are specifically asked.
+After both sides had an opportunity to have their say, the Magistrate will proceed to sentence.
+Do not speak while the magistrate is sentencing you unless you are specifically asked.
 Even if you disagree with the sentence, do not address the magistrate.
 Speak with the court staff afterwards about an appeal.

 The officer will make recommendations to the court regarding an appropriate sentence.
 It speaks for itself that you should co-operate fully with the officer.

-The Court can order that you serve 2 days a week in prison.
-This could be over the weekend or during the week and you may have to do some unpaid work during the period of detention.
+The Court can order that you serve two days a week in prison.
+This could be over the weekend or during the week, and you may have to do some unpaid work during the period of detention.

-The court may decide to suspend your sentence of imprisonment on condition that you are released on a good behavior bond (recognizance) for a period of five years.
-This means the court imposes a full time imprisonment sentence, but you don’t have to go to prison if you adhere to the good behavior bond for five years.
+The court may decide to suspend your sentence of imprisonment on condition that you are released on a good behaviour bond (recognizance) for five years.
+This means the court imposes a full-time imprisonment sentence, but you don’t have to go to prison if you adhere to the good behaviour bond for five years.